discourse-network/discourse-network.github.io/_pages/who.md

 permalink: /who/
 ---

+## Who is the Network For?

+We are trying to build a network of people working in or alongside digital research technical roles.
+We aim to work with a wide range of professionals whose work supports, enables, or advances research through digital tools, data, infrastructure, or expertise.
+If this sounds like something you are interested in, please sign up to our mailing list.

 ## [📬 Sign up to our newsletter to stay in touch!](https://www.jiscmail.ac.uk/cgi-bin/webadmin?SUBED1=DISCOURSE-NETWORK&A=1)

-## Who Can Join?

-The network is open to anyone working in or alongside digital research technical roles.
-We welcome a wide range of professionals whose work supports, enables, or advances research through digital tools, data, infrastructure, or expertise.

-You might identify as a:
+Network members might identify as a:
 - Research Software Engineer (RSE)
 - Data Steward or Data Manager
 - Data Scientist or Analyst